Stderr and Stdout: Understanding Logs and Output

 to error.log

-, and runs in the background with &
+, and runs in the background using &

 .
-Thus, even if the terminal or SSH session is closed, the program will continue to run, and its output will be properly recorded.
+This way, even if the terminal or SSH session is closed, the program will continue to run, and its output will be properly recorded.

 stdout